jazzband/django-oauth-toolkit/docs/rest-framework/getting_started.rst

         url(r'^admin/', include(admin.site.urls)),
     )

-Add the following to your `settings.py` module:
+Also add the following to your `settings.py` module:

 .. code-block:: python